Since 2004, Sesaya has provided schools, preschools and childcare centres throughout Toronto with:

 - PA Day, March Break, summer and special-event programs

-Our programs feature high-quality, age-appropriate instruction
+Our programs deliver high-quality, dynamic and age-appropriate instruction.

 Sesaya`s school, preschool and childcare programs are age- and developmentally appropriate, and are taught by fun, dynamic and fully qualified instructors.
+Interactive components include:

 - Visual, auditory, and tactile play, combining a wide variety of colours, textures, sounds and movements